fuongfotfet/Dynamic_Q-Learning/README.md

 Click `Reset` to reset the obstacles (only in Complex scenario), `Pause` to pause/resume the simulation, and `Reload` to randomly choose another run for each algorithm.
+Use left/right arrow keys on keyboard to change the proportion of the path.
+For example, if the proportion is 0.5, the path will be shown from the start to the middle.

 <p align="center">
   <img src="README_images/PathVisualizationInterface.png" width="50%" />